inex/ixp-manager-docs-md/docs/install/next-steps.md

     For example, INEX runs three infrastructures - INEX LAN1, INEX LAN2 and INEX Cork.
 Each of these consist of a unique set of switches and these infrastructures are not interconnected.
 They also have unique PeeringDB entries ([INEX LAN1](https://www.peeringdb.com/api/ix/48), [INEX LAN2](https://www.peeringdb.com/api/ix/387), [INEX Cork](https://www.peeringdb.com/api/ix/1262)) and IX-F entries ([INEX LAN1](https://db.ix-f.net/api/ixp/20), [INEX LAN2](https://db.ix-f.net/api/ixp/645), [INEX Cork](https://db.ix-f.net/api/ixp/646)) for each infrastructure.

     If you do not have a PeeringDB entry yet, then [register and create one](https://www.peeringdb.com/).
-Similarly, if you do not have an IX-F entry, email the IXPDB admins via `ixpdb-admin <at> euro-ix.net` with your IX's full name, short name, city / region / country, GPS co-ordinates and website URL.
+Similarly, if you do not have an IX-F entry, email the IXPDB admins via `ixpdb-admin <at> euro-ix.net` with your IX's full name, short name, city / region / country, GPS coordinates and website URL.

 2. Add your **facilities** (points of presence - the data centres where networks can connect to one of your IX switches).